Strongbigstone/try/README.md

-This is the first attempt
+This is the first attempt;
+This is not a project;